DETAILED ACTION

 Claims 1-9 of ‘802 are directed towards a pharmaceutical combination comprising:

-an anti-CD3 monoclonal antibody as the second active pharmaceutical ingredient.
+(b) an anti-CD3 monoclonal antibody as the second active pharmaceutical ingredient.

-For embodiments in which COMPOUND is formulated for intravenous administration (as disclosed in claim 5), it is necessary for COMPOUND to be dissolved in a pharmaceutically acceptable excipient suitable for parenteral delivery such as MeCN or water as discussed above.
+For embodiments in which COMPOUND is formulated for intravenous administration (as disclosed in claim 5 of ‘802), it is necessary for COMPOUND to be dissolved in a pharmaceutically acceptable excipient suitable for parenteral delivery such as MeCN or water as discussed above.
 Thus, the scope of claims 1-9 in ‘802 overlap with instant claims 12, 18, and 19 which recite a pharmaceutical composition comprising a crystalline form of COMPOUND and at least one pharmaceutically acceptable carrier.
 If the carrier used in the instant case is also a solvent suitable for intravenous administration and can dissolve the crystalline form of COMPOUND, then the resulting solution would be indistinguishable from a solution prepared from the non-crystalline form.
 Thus, under such conditions, the claimed pharmaceutical combination of claims 1-9 in ‘802 would not be patentably distinct from the pharmaceutical composition recited in instant claims 12, 18, and 19.
 Furthermore, even though the combination disclosed in ‘802 also includes a second active pharmaceutical ingredient, the open-ended term “comprises” in instant claims 12, 18, and 19 indicates that the composition disclosed in the instant case can also include other components such as an anti-CD3 monoclonal antibody as disclosed in ‘802.

 Claim 17 of ‘802 is directed towards a pharmaceutical composition comprising COMPOUND and at least one therapeutically inert excipient.
 As stated previously, even though ‘802 does not specify whether COMPOUND is a crystalline or non-crystalline solid, if the inert excipient is a solvent that can dissolve crystalline COMPOUND, the resulting composition would be indistinguishable from a solution prepared from the non-crystalline form of COMPOUND.
 Under such conditions, claim 17 of ‘802 would not be patentably distinct from instant claims 12, 18, and 19.

-Claim 11-16 and 18-21 of ‘802 are directed towards a method for the prevention and/or treatment of a disease (which includes type 1 diabetes) in a patient in need thereof, wherein the method comprises administering to the patient an effective amount of COMPOUND and an effective amount of an anti-CD3 monoclonal antibody.
-These claims encompass instant claims 14 and 22-26 which are directed towards a method for the prevention or treatment of disorders (which include type I diabetes), wherein the method comprises administering a crystalline form of COMPOUND.
+Claims 11-16 and 18-21 of ‘802 are directed towards a method for the prevention and/or treatment of a disease (which includes type 1 diabetes) in a patient in need thereof, wherein the method comprises administering to the patient an effective amount of COMPOUND and an effective amount of an anti-CD3 monoclonal antibody.
+These claims encompass instant claims 14 and 22-26 which are directed towards a method for the treatment of disorders (which include type I diabetes), wherein the method comprises administering a crystalline form of COMPOUND.
 Although claims 11-16 and 18-21 of ‘802 do not explicitly require COMPOUND to be in crystalline form, their scope is sufficiently broad to include crystalline forms of COMPOUND.
 Likewise, although instant claims 14 and 22-26 do not explicitly require co-administration of an anti-CD3 monoclonal antibody, the open-ended transitional term “comprising” permits the inclusion of additional steps such as administering an effective amount of an anti-CD3 monoclonal antibody as recited in claims 11-16 and 18-21 of ‘802.
 Accordingly, the claimed methods are not patentably distinct.

 Conclusion

-No claims are allowed.
+Claims 1-4, 9, 16, and 17 are allowed.
+Claims 12-14, and 18-29 are rejected.
 Any inquiry concerning this communication or earlier communications from the examiner should be directed to KRISTEN ROMERO whose telephone number is (571)272-6478.
 The examiner can normally be reached M-F 9:30 AM - 6:00 PM ET.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.